-Owen is one of only 10 pitchers in baseball history to accomplish the feat of two complete game wins in a single day.
+It was the first time in American League history that this milestone was accomplished, and Owen remains one of only 10 pitchers in baseball history to accomplish the feat of two complete-game wins in a single day.

-Future Hall of Fame catcher Ray Schalk was honored with his own day.
+Future Hall of Fame catcher Ray Schalk was honored with his own Day.
 The ceremony took place before a doubleheader with the St. Louis Browns.
 The White Sox split the two games, winning the opener, 3-2, in 11 innings, and losing the nightcap, 4-1.
+Schalk went 1-for-4 in the twin bill, with an RBI.

 On the 80th anniversary of the opening of Comiskey Park, New York’s Andy Hawkins threw a no-hitter.